hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 ##Update load balancer with new Proxy nodes

-1. Log in to Undercloud.
+1. Log in to Undercloud from Seed.

 		# ssh heat-admin@<Undercloud IP address>
 		# sudo -i